pluja/awesome-privacy/README.md

 #### Android / iOS
 - [Bromite](https://www.bromite.org/) - It has been known to lag on security patches, so it may be better not to use it.
 - [Brave](https://brave.com/) - Android/iOS.
-Brave offers a pretty goot out-of-the-box set of privacy and tracker protections.
+Brave offers a pretty good out-of-the-box set of privacy and tracker protections.
 - [Firefox](https://www.mozilla.org/en-US/firefox/mobile/) - Android/iOS
     - <img width="16" src="misc/android.png"> [Mull](https://f-droid.org/en/packages/us.spotco.fennec_dos/) - Privacy hardened fork of Firefox for Android, with proprietary blobs removed.
 - <img width="16" src="misc/android.png"> [Vanadium](https://vanadium.app/) - Privacy and security enhanced releases of Chromium by GrapheneOS.